a

 Use of cookies

 (1) In addition to the purely informational use of our website, we offer various services that you can use if you are interested.
-For this purpose, you usually have to provide further personal data that we use to provide the respective service and to which the aforementioned principles for data processing apply.
+To do this, you will usually have to provide additional personal data that we use to provide the respective service and to which the aforementioned data processing principles apply.

 (2) In some cases, we use external service providers to process your data.
 These have been carefully selected and commissioned by us, are bound by our instructions and are regularly checked.

-(3) Furthermore, we may pass on your personal data to third parties if we offer campaign participations, competitions, contracts or similar services together with partners.
-Further information can be obtained by providing your personal data or in the description of the offer below.
+(3) Furthermore, we may pass on your personal data to third parties if we offer participation in promotions, competitions, contracts or similar services together with partners.
+You will receive more information on this by providing your personal data or in the description of the offer below.

 (4) If our service providers or partners are based in a country outside the European Economic Area (EEA), we will inform you about the consequences of this circumstance in the description of the offer.

-(1) With your consent, you can subscribe to our newsletter, with which we inform you about our current interesting offers.
+(1) With your consent, you can subscribe to our newsletter, which we use to inform you about our current interesting offers.
 The advertised goods and services are named in the declaration of consent.

-(2) To subscribe to our newsletter, we use the so-called double opt-in procedure.
-This means that after your registration we will send you an e-mail to the e-mail address provided, in which we ask you to confirm that you wish to receive the newsletter.
+(2) To register for our newsletter, we use the so-called double opt-in procedure.
+This means that after you have registered, we will send you an e-mail to the e-mail address provided, in which we ask you to confirm that you wish to receive the newsletter.
 If you do not confirm your registration within 24 hours, your information will be blocked and automatically deleted after one month.
 In addition, we store your IP addresses and times of registration and confirmation.
-The purpose of the procedure is to be able to prove your registration and, if necessary, to clarify a possible misuse of your personal data.
+The purpose of the procedure is to be able to prove your registration and, if necessary, to clarify any possible misuse of your personal data.

 (4) You can revoke your consent to the sending of the newsletter at any time and unsubscribe from the newsletter.
 You can declare your revocation by clicking on the link provided in each newsletter e-mail, by e-mail to hotel@alpenhof-oberaudorf.de or by sending a message to the contact details given in the imprint.

 (5) We would like to point out that we evaluate your user behaviour when sending the newsletter.
-For this evaluation, the e-mails sent contain so-called web beacons or tracking pixels, which represent one-pixel image files that are stored on our website.
+For this evaluation, the e-mails sent contain so-called web beacons or tracking pixels, which represent single-pixel image files that are stored on our website.
 For the evaluations, we link the data mentioned in § 3 and the web beacons with your e-mail address and an individual ID.
-The data is collected exclusively pseudonymized, so the IDs are not linked to your other personal data, a direct personal reference is excluded.
+The data is collected exclusively in pseudonymized form, so the IDs are not linked to your other personal data, and direct personal reference is excluded.
 You can object to this tracking at any time by clicking on the separate link provided in each e-mail or by informing us via another contact channel.
-The information is stored as long as you have subscribed to the newsletter.
-After unsubscribing, we store the data purely statistically and anonymously.
+The information will be stored for as long as you have subscribed to the newsletter.
+After a deregistration, we store the data purely statistically and anonymously.

 Children

 Our offer is basically aimed at adults.
-Persons under the age of 18 should not transmit any personal data to us without the consent of their parents or guardians.
+Persons under the age of 18 should not submit any personal data to us without the consent of their parents or guardians.

 Rights of the data subject